Advanced water and energy balance

 stored in this object.
 Maximum conductance values in the rhizosphere are

-given in belowLayers$VGrhizo_kmax
+given in belowLayers$VGrhizo_kmax.

 Supply functions